 - Fill your (clean) kitchen sink with cold water and add 4 tablespoons of baking soda.
 Wash kale and spinach, then give it a final rinse.
 Wash the apple, remove the core and cut into quarters.
 Peel ginger and fresh turmeric root.

 - Add washed kale, spinach, apple, ice cubes, honey and orange juice to a Vitamix blender.
 Add the juice of half a lemon, lemon zest, turmeric, and ginger then blend the hell out of it.
-Serve chilled and enjoy!1 handful fresh Kale, 1 handful fresh Spinach, 1 apple, 1 tbsp fresh lemon juice, 1/2 tsp lemon zest, 1 knob fresh ginger ( about 1" piece), 1 knob fresh turmeric ( about 1" piece), 1 cup ice cubes, 1 cup orange juice
+Serve chilled and enjoy!1 handful fresh Kale, 1 handful spinach fresh, 1 apple, 1 tbsp fresh lemon juice, 1/2 tsp lemon zest, 1 knob fresh ginger ( about 1" piece), 1 knob fresh turmeric ( about 1" piece), 1 cup ice cubes, 1 cup orange juice

 Nutrition information is calculated using an ingredient database and should be considered an estimate